jedinym/sqc-text/main.typ

 #pagebreak()
 = Macromolecular structural data
 Macromolecules can be represented in computers in one, two or three dimensions
 @chemo-informatics.
-In this chapter, we first introduce these representations, and then take a closer look at the three-dimensional representations as they are the most relevant to this thesis.
+In this section, we first introduce these representations, and then take a closer look at the three-dimensional representations as they are the most relevant to this thesis.